 NOTE As a consequence of the grouping_type_parameter definition, the post-processing filters for different nnpfc_id values are specified in different instances of the SampleToGroupBox.
 Furthermore, one SampleToGroupBox specifies the base post-processing filter(s) for a particular nnpfc_id value, while another SampleToGroupBox, if any, specifies the filter updates for the same nnpfc_id value.
 It is therefore possible to indicate that the base post-processing filter persists over a longer period than any of the filter updates.

-When a sample is not mapped to NnpfcSeiEntry in a SampleToGroupBox having filter_update_flag equal to 0 and a particular filter_id, the sample shall not be mapped to an NnpfcSeiEntry in a SampleToGroupBox having filter_update_flag equal to 1 and the same filter_id.
+When a sample is not mapped to NnpfcSeiSampleGroupEntry in a SampleToGroupBox having filter_update_flag equal to 0 and a particular filter_id, the sample shall not be mapped to an NnpfcSeiSampleGroupEntry in a SampleToGroupBox having filter_update_flag equal to 1 and the same filter_id.

+When a track contains an NNPFC sample group, the following applies:

+— No NNPFC SEI messages shall be present within the samples of the track.

+— One or more of the sample entries may include an SEI NAL unit containing an SEI manifest SEI message having an entry with manifest_sei_payload_type[ i ] equal to 210 and one or more SEI NAL units containing one or more SEI prefix indication SEI messages with prefix_sei_payload_type equal to 210.

-When a track contains an NNPFC sample group, no NNPFC SEI messages shall be present within the samples of the track.
-When a VVC track has an associated VVC non-VCL track that contains an NNPFC sample group, no NNPFC SEI messages shall be present within the samples of the VVC track.
+When a VVC track has an associated VVC non-VCL track that contains an NNPFC sample group, no NNPFC SEI messages shall be present within the samples of the VVC track or within the samples of VVC non-VCL track.

+When a track does not contain an NNPFC sample group and NNPFC SEI messages are contained in the samples, the following applies:

+— If the processing of NNPFC SEI messages is considered as essential for consuming the content, one or more sample entries shall include an SEI NAL unit containing an SEI manifest SEI message having an entry with manifest_sei_payload_type[ i ] equal to 210 and one or more SEI NAL units containing one or more SEI prefix indication SEI messages with prefix_sei_payload_type equal to 210.

+— Otherwise (the processing of NNPFC SEI messages is not considered as essential for consuming the content), one or more sample entries should include an SEI NAL unit containing an SEI manifest SEI message having an entry with manifest_sei_payload_type[ i ] equal to 210 and one or more SEI NAL units containing one or more SEI prefix indication SEI messages with prefix_sei_payload_type equal to 210.

+The following applies for the SEI manifest SEI message having an entry with manifest_sei_payload_type[ i ] equal to 210, when present in a sample entry:

+— For the i value for which manifest_sei_payload_type[ i ] is equal to 210, the value of manifest_sei_description[ i ] shall be set equal to 1 if the processing is considered as essential for consuming the content and 0 otherwise.

+— Each of the SEI prefix indication SEI messages with prefix_sei_payload_type equal to 210 shall include at least all bits for the syntax element nnpfc_purpose.

+— It shall have an entry with manifest_sei_payload_type[ i ] equal to 211.

+— For the i value for which manifest_sei_payload_type[ i ] is equal to 211, when present, the value of manifest_sei_description[ i ] shall be set equal to 1 if the processing is considered as essential for consuming the content and 0 otherwise.

-When a reader supports the NNPFC sample group, it shall perform the following implicit insertion of prefix SEI NAL units as a part of the bitstream reconstruction:
+When a reader supports the NNPFC sample group, it shall also support the NNR item (defined in subclause 4.16.4).
+When a reader supports the NNPFC sample group and is processing a track containing NNPFC sample group(s), it shall perform the following insertion of prefix or suffix SEI NAL units as a part of the bitstream reconstruction:

-— When a sample is mapped to at least one NnpfcSeiEntry with filter_update_flag equal to 0 and the sample is
+— When a sample is mapped to at least one NnpfcSeiSampleGroupEntry with filter_update_flag equal to 0 and the sample is

 — a sync sample, or